d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 Now you know the major components of attention mechanisms under the framework in :numref:`fig_qkv`.
 To recapitulate,
 the interactions between
-queries (volitional cues) and keys (involitional cues) result in *attention pooling*.
+queries (volitional cues) and keys (nonvolitional cues) result in *attention pooling*.
 The attention pooling selectively aggregates values (sensory inputs) to produce the output.
 In this section,
 we will describe attention pooling in greater detail to give you a high-level view of how attention mechanisms work in practice.